tardate/LittleCodingKata/c/linking/README.md

 [gcc](https://gcc.gnu.org/) the GNU Compiler Collection includes front ends for C, C++, Objective-C, Fortran, Ada, Go, and D, as well as libraries for these languages.

-Since I'm on MacOSX, gcc is actually linking to llvm's clang:
+Since I'm on MacOS, gcc is actually linking to llvm's clang:

 ```
 $ gcc --version